promilo/Waundr/README.md

 !["Screenshot of the landing page"](https://github.com/promilo/Waundr/blob/master/gif/login.png)

 When logging in, the users can create markers and it will broadcast to others users in real time by websockets secure.
+Real time meaning that other uses does not need to refresh the page to get the latest updates.

 !["Gif for creating marker"](https://github.com/promilo/Waundr/blob/master/gif/createMarker.gif)